COMPETITIVE GOVERNANCE

 The Work Safety and Disability Sector is established.

-The purpose of the Work Safety and Disability Sector is to regulate work areas and standards regarding accommodations for the disabled.
+The purpose of the Work Safety and Disability Sector is to regulate workplace areas and set standards for accommodations for people with disabilities.
+The Parent Sector Board will place certain current government authorities into Sector 27 that do not fall within the other Sectors.

 Sector 28.
 Transportation